 The "spectrum" feature displays the strength of the various pitches in any chord or note you select, in the form of a graph - a wavy line over a piano keyboard graphic.
 The heights of the various peaks in the graph indicate the strength of the note above which the peak appears.
 This is not a magic bullet for analysing chords but it can be a very useful source of information.

 Transcribe! will perform "note guessing" and "chord guessing" - that is, it will attempt to interpret the spectrum information for you, marking the notes being played on the piano keyboard, and attempting to name the chords (in standard form such as "Am", "E7#9", etc).
 Note guesses can be displayed in "piano roll" form, showing the guesses over time, aligned to the waveform view.

 Transcribe! supports Automation (or Scripting).
 You can run Transcribe! automatically from commands in a file, perhaps to process a number of sound files, saving them at different altered speeds, or to instruct Transcribe! to play various sound files with various effects.

 Transcribe! offers various audio processing effects (Slowdown, Pitch Change, EQ filtering etc) intended to help with transcribing.
-These effects all run in "real time" unless your machine is old & slow.
+These effects all run in "real time".
 This means there is no pre-processing or other waiting, the processing is performed on-the-fly while playing and you can instantly hear the effect of changes to EQ etc. For instance if you press the half-speed button while playing then playback simply continues, at half speed.